The object is to be able to train three battalions safely for a minimum of 48 hours at a time, in live fire combined air-

 In their comment of January 2009, County Land Use Services agreed with us:

 “The EIS must include a full justification for the expansion.
 Much of the justification that the County and public have

-training.
-The Department of the Navy should assess the warfare situations that may likely face Marines in the next
+The Department of the Navy should assess the warfare situations that may likely face Marines in the next 25 years

-25 years and whether the more likely future scenarios will be similar to the current engagements of small units in
+and whether the more likely future scenarios will be similar to the current engagements of small units in semi-urban

 “The public has expressed several concerns regarding existing uses of the Johnson Valley property for recreation, by

 the film industry and for development of valid existing mining rights.
 The County concurs that those issues must be

 addressed, including potential off-site effects that could occur should such current uses be displaced.
 The EIS must